OHNLP/TJA/module/PJI_NLP/README.md

 ## CONFIGURATION and Run:
 1- Extracting information from clinical notes:
-You need to extract "Acute Inflammations" from pathology notes, "Sinus Tracts" from clinical visit notes, and "Purulent Materials" from operative notes.
+You need to extract "Acute Inflammation" from pathology notes, "Sinus Tract" from clinical visit notes, and "Purulent Material" from operative notes.

 1-1.
 Download the latest medtaagger release from https://github.com/OHNLP/TJA/tree/master/nlp_system 1-2.
 Move the .jar file to either PPFX_NLP folder